Equivariant geometry of odd-dimensional complete intersections of two quadrics: Rationality constructions

 Look at the locus $C$ where the morphism

 fails to be flat.
 The $F_j$ are linear combinations of $Q$ and $R$ with linear coefficients.
 The locus $C$ is the residual intersection to the locus

 in the intersection of cubics

-\begin{prop} The contribution of $Z$ to the intersection is $3^g-(2g+1)$ whence $C$ has degree $2g+1$.
+\begin{prop} The excess intersection contribution of $Z$ to the intersection of cubics is $3^g-(2g+1)$ whence $C$ has degree $2g+1$.
 The curve $C$ is hyperelliptic, embedded via a generic $(2g+1)$-degree polarization $D$. \end{prop} \begin{proof} This is a computation with Fulton's excess intersection formula, encoded by the exact sequence

 where the equivalence of $Z$ equals $c_{g-2}(Q)$.
 Note that

 using the identity

 \end{proof}